muziejus/text-divider/README.md

 ## Output

 Using it with the command line gives a result similar to that of Prof. Hoover’s original spreadsheet.
-It creates a `.csv` file where each line of text is marked (or not) depending on what division it is in.
-For example, there might be a “Dialogue” column, and the value for the lines could be blank, “Alice,” or “Bob,” depending.
+It creates a *tab-delimited* `.csv` file where each line of text is marked (or not) depending on what division it is in.
+For example, there might be a “SPEAKER” column, and the value for the lines could be blank, “Mr. Carraway,” or “Nick,” depending.

 You can additionally pass the `--speakers-export` option with a path to a directory, into which the program will place a separate `.txt` file for each